About In Vitro Fertilization (IVF)

 Phase 1: Follicle Stimulation

 In a normal menstrual cycle, only one egg develops and matures each month.
-The egg matures within a fluid-filled structure on the ovary called a follicle, which can be seen on an ultrasound.
+The egg matures inside a fluid-filled structure on the ovary called a follicle.
+That follicle can be seen on an ultrasound.

-In this first phase of IVF, the patient takes medications that encourage the ovaries to develop multiple follicles, and therefore multiple eggs.
-The medication is self-administered through an injection.
+The patient takes medications that encourage the ovaries to develop multiple follicles, therefore, multiple eggs.
+Medications are self-administered through an injection.

 When the eggs have sufficiently matured, a Human Chorionic Gonadotropin (hCG) injection prepares them for removal.
 The timing of this shot is carefully planned, as it dictates when the next step-the retrieval, will take place.
 Our team carefully monitors the patient through frequent ultrasounds and blood tests.